 This study reviewed and applied the significant amount of technical and cost data compiled from previous studies on platforms for MMS and private companies that have been decommissioning in the Gulf of Mexico.
 The majority of this data covers platforms that were located in water depths of less than 200 feet.
 From 200 to about 400 feet, there is less data available because fewer decommissioning projects have occurred in these water depths in the Gulf of Mexico and in other locations around the world.
 Over the last 20 years, 16 structures were removed from the GOM OCS from water deeper than 400 feet.
-During the same time period 3,304 structures were removed from water 400 feet are based primarily on projections due to this limited data compared to the abundance of data from shallower removals.
+During the same time period 3,304 structures were removed from water 400 feet deep or shallower.
+Industry estimates of structure removals from water deeper than 400 feet are based primarily on projections due to this limited data compared to the abundance of data from shallower removals.
 Decommissioning service companies agree that decommissioning costs will rise steeply as decommissioning activities move to deeper water environments offshore.
 Of the 23 platforms located in the POCSR, 14 (61%) are located in water depths exceeding 200 feet and eight (35%) are located in water depths that exceed 400 feet.
 The removal weight for individual platforms ranges from about 1,100 to nearly 70,000 tons.
 Table 2.1 provides information on water depth, weight, year installed, and field for each of the 23 Pacific OCS platforms.